ntf229/NIHAO-SKIRT-Catalog/README.md

 ## Link to [data product](https://drive.google.com/drive/folders/1eDouinsNBrEwPaQjvM7gVHa8kFe1rNGs?usp=share_link)

-The two analysis files in this repository show how to load the and interpret the spatially integrated and resolved data.
+The two analysis files in this repository, analysis.py and resolved_analysis.py,\\ show how to load the and interpret the spatially integrated and resolved data, respectively.\\
 A brief summary of the data is given below.

 ### Spatially integrated data: nihao-integrated-seds.fits